Aurornis 4 months ago

 In that scenario, the validity of posts as originating from a known identity is extremely strong.

-• evbogue a day ago
+• evbogue 4 months ago

 Yes, and what if they had a tab in the Bluesky app where you generated a keypair, registered the pubkey at your PDS and then began signing messages in the app?
 You could rotate keys on demand and update the PDS every time you make a new one.

-• pfraze a day ago
+• pfraze 4 months ago

 Originally that was the design.
 We just felt it wasn’t feasible as the primary operation.